 Competitions For STARSkate Athletes

 STARSkate participants love to compete!
-Our feedback indicates that even though a skater may choose not to participate in the Skate Canada CompetitiveSkate Program, they still want the opportunity to test their skill in a competition situation.
+Even though a skater may choose not to participate in the Skate Canada CompetitiveSkate Program, they still may want the opportunity to test their skill in a competition situation.
 Skate Canada offers several opportunities to do this.